CornellAutonomousBikeTeam/Navigation/README.md

 :-------------: |:-------------:| :-----:
 array? | vector(self) | Returns the bike's unit vector
 void | update(self, bike) | Updates the bike state
- | rhs(self, steerD) | Modifies state object to turn it into the next state using bike dynamics.
+array? | rhs(self, steerD) | Modifies state object to turn it into the next state using bike dynamics.
 Equivalent to rhs in Matlab

 ---